franc136/2022_Cyclistic_Case_Study/README.md

 2. Many of the data rows listed the "bike_type" as a docked bike.
 In order to take a bike for a ride, the bike needs to leave the dock to begin a ride, so this led me to belive that the "docked bike" type may be an error with the data.
 The ride durations for bikes listed as "docked_bike" also ranged widely from 00:00 to up to 400+hrs.
 In a real business situation, I would reach out to the stakeholder to get further clarification on the meaning of a "docked bike" and move forward with the data accordingly.

 ## Data Cleaning & Manipulation
+To clean the data, I used Microsoft Excel and logged all my changes in a [changelog.](https://github.com/franc136/2022_Cyclistic_Case_Study/blob/main/Case_Study_Rideshare_Change_Log.csv)

+Major changes applied to all 12 monthly data files include:
+1. Removal of duplicate "ride_id" rows along with rows that did not include a unique "ride_id."
+2. Added a "ride_duration" column with a formula ("ended_at" - "started_at" columns) to calculate length of each ride.
+This new column was formatted as TIME, HH:MM:SS.

 ## Analysis & Visualizations
 ## Summary & Business Recommendations